aleph2c/miros/docs/_sources/reading_diagrams.rst.txt

 If you build beautiful drawings with a graphic design application; you will need to put time and effort into them and you will probably become emotionally attached to them.
 Remember, your diagrams are just mistakes in the right direction.
-You need to be able to destroy these pictures, just as casually as you would refactor your code.
+You need to be able to destroy and reform these pictures, just as casually as you would refactor your code.

 So use a simple and customizable tool.
 To draw the pictures in this documentation I used UMLet.
 With UMLet you can build custom templates, `here is